 Popular and Reputable Flash Manufacturers

 As with anything you buy, you want to go with a reputable manufacturer to ensure that you get a known and dependable flash.
 Since these flashes range in price, getting a more well-known brand is the easiest way to ensure that you can get the support you need if something goes wrong.
 Pretty much all major camera manufacturers also produce their own line of flashes intended to work specifically with their own cameras.
 On top of this, there are a few third party manufacturers that make their flashes in a variety of versions that can be used with the most of the major camera brands.
-Popular third party manufacturers include Nissin, Godox and Metz.
+Popular third party manufacturers include Godox and Profoto.

 Third-party flashes like Godox (pictured here) can be bought for a variety of different camera brands